Please ensure Javascript is enabled for purposes of website accessibility

 • play catch

-• play on a slip and slide
+• play on a slip-and-slide

 • play with a sand or water table